Apple gets partial win on appeal in Samsung patent case

-NEW YORK/SAN FRANCISCO (Reuters) - Apple Inc was handed a mixed ruling by a U.S. appeals court in the latest twist in a blockbuster intellectual property battle with Samsung Electronics Co Ltd, as a prior patent infringement verdict was upheld but a trademark finding that the iPhone’s appearance could be protected was thrown out.
+NEW YORK/SAN FRANCISCO (Reuters) - Apple Inc (AAPL.O) was handed a mixed ruling by a U.S. appeals court in the latest twist in a blockbuster intellectual property battle with Samsung Electronics Co Ltd (005930.KS), as a prior patent infringement verdict was upheld but a trademark finding that the iPhone’s appearance could be protected was thrown out.

 That means up to 40 percent of a $930 million verdict which had been won by Apple must be reconsidered.